 Assistant Concession Manager: The duties of the Assistant Concession Manager shall be to assist the Concession Manager with the duties outlined in the above listed Section 10, Concession Manager.

+Director at Large: The duties of Director at Large shall be responsible for assisting the board and coaches by acting as a liaison between parents and the WVJE board to resolve disputes during practice or during game days.
+The Director at Large will also be utilized to communicate the response back to the concerned parties.

 Article 5-MEETINGS